genestack/user-docs/docs/user-guide/doc-odm-user-guide/attachment-transformation.md

 Currently ODM has default image called `metadata-basic`.
 This image allows user to transform `CSV` files into `TSV` to create Sample group.

-To get the list of available images via API go to `processorController` Swagger definition of endpoints and use GET `transformations/images`.
+To get the list of available images via API go to `processorsController` Swagger definition of endpoints and use GET `transformations/images`.
 Endpoint response example:

 ```json